 Many may see this as a fair approach others may say the safeguard of having pre-nups considered rather than automatically binding is a just approach to dealing with family finances on breakdown.

 What do you think?
-Should pre-nups be worth they’re written on?
+Should pre-nups be worth the paper they’re written on?

 A report published by the Commons Public Accounts Committee has criticised the Department of Health once again.
 The report has highlighted that a national shortage of midwives is putting mothers and their newborns at risk.
 Perhaps, even more shocking, is the finding that neither the Department of Health and NHS England were clear as to who was responsible for ensuring that the NHS has enough midwives to meet demand.